CrazyRedMachine/maimaiIO/README.md

 - Wire buttons 1 to 8 orange wires to Arduino gpio 2 to 9

+- (optional) wire an additional regular microswitch on gpio 10 and GND

 ## Behavior

-- maimaiKeyboard maps buttons 1 to 8 to qwedcxza keys (ie. clockwise starting from top left)
+- maimaiKeyboard maps buttons 1 to 8 to qwedcxza keys (ie. clockwise starting from top left), button 9 to 's'

-- maimaiJoystick maps them to joystick button 1 to 8
+- maimaiJoystick maps them to joystick button 1 to 9